Technical Review by

 The challenge is that open-source doesn’t mean simpler.
 Deployment requires infrastructure investment, maintenance demands engineering time, and getting actionable insights often requires additional effort compared to commercial platforms.
 The tools that work best are those with active communities, regular updates, and clear integration paths into DevSecOps workflows.

 We evaluated open-source application security tools across static analysis, vulnerability scanning, host-based monitoring, and web application security testing.
-We assessed deployment overhead, update frequency, alongside false positive rates and integration flexibility.
-We reviewed community support quality and how straightforward it is to get actionable security findings from each tool.
+We assessed deployment overhead, update frequency, false positive rates, and integration flexibility, and we reviewed community support quality and how straightforward it is to get actionable security findings from each tool.

 This guide helps security and development teams select open-source tools that balance capability with operational realism.
 These are the tools that actually work in production DevSecOps workflows, not just in theory.